HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/FILETITLEMAX.md

 ```
 #include <names.h>
 ```

+**Symbolic Values :**

 **Description :**

 Maximum number of characters in a database title string.
 This size includes the terminating NULL character.

 **See Also :**
 [OLDFILETITLEMAX](/domino-c-api-docs/reference/Symb/OLDFILETITLEMAX)